Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 We will select all the modeling elements to convert them into a sketch, but we can also exclude some, such as the font.

-Adjusting the colors of the feathers used.
+Adjust the colors of the feathers used.

-When all presets are selected, click on OK.
+When all presets are selected, click on “OK”.

 • shoot in RAW format, because the source should be of the highest quality and flexible when proofreading;

-• use low ISO;
+• use low light sensitivity;

 Camera